rodrigoalvesvieira/old-blog/_posts/2012-03-03-deploying-noir-to-heroku.md

 title: Deploying Noir to Heroku
 ---

-<span class="small_code">I</span>'ve been writing small apps with Noir for a while and, being Noir a web framework, deploying it is a step in the development flow.
+<span class="drops">I</span>'ve been writing small apps with Noir for a while and, being Noir a web framework, deploying it is a step in the development flow.

-In this post I'm going to guide you through deploying Noir apps to [Heroku].
+In this post I'm going to guide you through deploying Noir apps to Heroku (1).

-First, <span class="small_code">cd</span> into the project and run
+First, <span class="small_code">cd</span> into the project and run:

 <pre class="terminal">
   $ heroku create --stack cedar